mxp0wr/2025_Koch_et_al_human_CD8_target_CagA/README.md

 ## Data

 The associated raw data and pre-processed data is available on [GEO](https://www.ncbi.nlm.nih.gov/geo/) under the accession number GSE308728.
-The processed and annotated data can be downloaded from Zenodo [10.5281/zenodo.13981508](https://zenodo.org/uploads/17351178).
+The processed and annotated data can be downloaded from [Zenodo](https://zenodo.org/uploads/17351178).
 Data comprises single cell RNA sequencing including CDR3 sequencing data derived from gastric T cells of pediatric and adult patients infected with *Helicobacter pylori* and uninfected controls (total 12).

 ## Citation